-The FY 2021 proposed budget does not currently account for any increases to fees, nor does it account for any new fees to be implemented.
-However, once there is increased level of certainty as to what the Town of Franklin will be allocating to the schools, there may be a need to identify alternate funding sources to maintain a level service budget.
-This may include an increase in fees and/or a reduction in staff and/or programs.
+The FY 2022 proposed budget does not currently account for any increases to fees, nor does it account for any new fees to be implemented.
+However, once there is increased level of certainty as to what the Town of Franklin will be allocating to the schools, there may be a need to identify alternate funding sources to maintain this budget.